LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 4)filter

 You can build combinations of one or more of these clauses.
-Under each clause, you can specify the criteria of each clause via including one or multiple queries.
+Each clause can contain one or multiple queries that specify the criteria of each clause.

 These clauses are optional and can be mixed and matched to cater to your use case.
 The order in which they appear does not matter either!